kevinsuedmersen/neural_networks_from_scratch/README.md

 	}
 \right]
 $$
-which can be simplified to
+ and which can be simplified to
 $$
 \boldsymbol{\delta}^L =
 \left[